 Saturday 8 April 2017, The Persisters 'Holding the Line', Star of Kings, London

 The Persisters is a network of feminist poets and artists, concerned about the turning tide in the rights of women and all minorities.
-HOLDING THE LINE was a vibrant day of artistic activism, fund-raising (for Women's Aid) and spirit-raising (for us all), held on 8 April at The Star of Kings, London N1 0AX, from 3pm to midnight (with readings from 3-8pm and party after!).
-The day raised money for Women’s Aid, a grassroots federation working together to provide life-saving services for women and children, seeking to build a future where domestic violence is not tolerated.
+HOLDING THE LINE was a vibrant day of artistic activism, fund-raising (for Women's Aid) and spirit-raising (for us all), held on 8 April at The Star of Kings, London N1 0AX, from 15:00 to midnight (with readings till 20:00 and a party after!).
+The day raised money for Women’s Aid, a grass-roots federation working together to provide life-saving services for women and children, seeking to build a future where domestic violence is not tolerated.

 Click to donate via my fundraising page on JustGiving.

 Sunday 19 February 2017, The Verve Poetry Festival, Birmingham

 Nine Arches Press Showcase featuring Isobel Dixon, Roy McFarlane, Abegail Morley and Robert Peake.

 Nine Arches Press is an independent Midlands-based poetry publisher that is dedicated to publishing the very best contemporary work that excites, surprises and delights.
 In this ‘Lost and Found’ event, join four of their fantastic poets for a reading that explores themes of absence, loss, bearings and finding your way.

 Sunday 12 February 2017, Buzzwords with Greg Leadbetter, Cheltenham